-The Working Lands and Riparian Corridors program aims to protect, restore, and enhance working lands and riparian corridors through conservation easements or other conservation actions on agricultural lands.
+The Working Lands and Riparian Corridors program provides grants to protect, restore, and enhance working lands and riparian corridors through conservation easements and restoration projects on agricultural lands.

 Activities funded under this program must target agricultural lands and may include:

 - Project development

 - Local and regional planning